-The purpose of this article is not to discourage you but to let you know that the digital world in China has become to important to be ignored.
+The purpose of this article is not to discourage you but to let you know that the digital world in China has become too important to be ignored.

-Franchise such as Aldi show us that, offline store can still make it in China, however, to work, it needs to adapt to the demands: convinience, competitive prices and quality products.
+A franchise such as Aldi shows us that, an offline store can still make it in China, however, to work, it needs to adapt to the demands: convenience, competitive prices, and quality products.

 Feel free to ask us about distribution and eCommerce in China.
 We are the most experienced digital marketing agency in China with 10+ years of experience.